The Soldier's Details

 From Konyu II the POWs were moved to several camps – Kinsaiyok, Hintok or elsewhere in the ‘D’ Force section of railway.

-It is not known from where John was evacuated to Tarsau Hospital Camp.
+John would have been evacuated to Tarsau Hospital Camp from Hintok.
 He died of malaria and tropical ulcers on 4 September 1943 aged 21 years.

 - River Valley Road Camp - Singapore